-Karikku Dosa is made with tender coconut shavings and tender coconut water from Kerala.
+We prepare Karikku Dosa with tender coconut shavings and tender coconut water from Kerala.
 This is a thin crepe that is white and lacy porous soft dosas.

 Karikku means tender coconut in Malayalam and Karikinvellam refers to tender coconut water.
-So this dosa can also be called Ilaneer Dosa or Tender Coconut Dosa, very similar to the Neer Dosa from Karnataka.
+So we call this dosa Ilaneer Dosa or Tender Coconut Dosa, very similar to the Neer Dosa from Karnataka.
 Kara

 The other breakfast dishes for K that I had in mind were Kumbakonam Kadappa, Kalingana Polo, Khura a buckwheat pancake from Arunachal Pradesh which is the traditional breakfast for the people.